Skip to main content

 }

-The visitor will examine each assignment and use liveness analysis to determine if it's dead.
+With the recipe outlined, it's now time to create a visitor.
+Our visitor will need to examine each assignment and use liveness analysis to determine if it's dead.

 private static class DeadAssignmentVisitor extends JavaIsoVisitor<ExecutionContext> {